City Hall is now open to the public.

 Flying out of ONT?
 Here's what you need to know.

-State of the City has been postponed.
+State of the City has been cancelled.
 See more information here.

 We will be canceling all reservations in our meeting and community rooms.
 We will be providing refunds for anybody who paid for any registration or room reservations.